vaultage-pm/vaultage/TECHNICAL_DOC.md

 In particular, the client only stores the two salts, and the server only stores the authentication credentials.

 The master key is never stored.
 The remote and local passwords on the client side are only stored in memory.

+The only exception is when the client uses cookies to make the authentication faster; in that case, the Username is also stored client-side in a cookie.
+No password is stored in the cookie.

+## Primitives and keysizes

+Encryption : AES-CCM, 256 bits

+Key Derivation: PBKDF2, with HMAC-SHA256, and 32768 Iterations

+Hash function : SHA256